rechena/myinstagramtools/README.md

 ## Intro
 This is a script that I've done to replace my IFFFT tools.

-It will search for a specific TAG in Instagram, download the image and create a Evernote Note in the default Evernote Notebook.
+It will search for a specific TAG in **your account** in Instagram, download the image and create a Evernote Note in the default Evernote Notebook.

+*Info*: Due to the new Instagram API rules you can no longer download public tags, so this script will only search for the tag in your account!!

 ### Notes
 * For this you'll need: